Foxwood Academy

 Alternatively you can apply online by clicking here

-Our Foxwood Pupil Premium Strategy Statement is reviewed each academic year with the outcomes shared on the website by 31st December.
+Our Foxwood Pupil Premium Strategy Statement 2024-2025.docx is reviewed each academic year with the outcomes shared on the website by 31st December.

 ‘Every area of a child’s life is affected by the family.’